snitko/cssdryer2/README.txt

   require 'cssdryer2'

-  # in case it was installed from GitHub use re
+  # in case it was installed from GitHub use
   require 'snitko-cssdryer2'

 4) In dev environment, to generate css on any changes in .ncss files, put this in ApplicationController: